-Through the Midlands3Cities Doctoral Training Partnership, the University of Birmingham is one of six institutions offering up to 87 Arts and Humanities Research Council PhD studentships for 2017 entry.
-Recruitment is now open.
-The application deadline is Monday 16 January 2017.
+Through the Midlands3Cities Doctoral Training Partnership, the University of Birmingham was one of six institutions offering up to 87 Arts and Humanities Research Council PhD studentships for 2017 entry.

 The University of Birmingham's AHRC-funded PhD students will also have the opportunity to draw on the combined expertise of Birmingham City University, De Montfort University, Nottingham Trent University and the Universities of Leicester and Nottingham.